jake-does-dev/react-complete-course/chapters-learning/ch04-react-state-and-events.md

 * We pass the function property `onSaveExpenseData` to the child (`ExpenseForm`)
 * We invoke the function in `ExpenseForm`, passing in the data required
 * Done!

+## Controlled vs. Uncontrolled Components
+When you create a two-way binding, you are creating a controlled component.

+In our case, ExpensesFilter is a controlled component - both its value and changes to its value are handled by a parent component.

+## Stateless vs. Stateful components
+In our case, `ExpenseItem` is Stateless/presentational/dumb as it doesn't have any internal state.
+It is just there to output data.

+There should be very few stateful components - if there are too many, then we are probably creating components that are too large and have too much responsibility.

+You manage state in a few components, and pass it around between other components.